Email Archiving and Compliance for UK Businesses

 Frequently Asked Questions

-There is no single answer — retention requirements depend on your sector and the type of email.
-As a general baseline: six years for financial records (Companies Act), seven years for VAT records, five years for FCA-regulated client communications, and for all email containing personal data, no longer than the period justifiable under UK GDPR's storage limitation principle.
-AMVIA advises on sector-specific requirements.
+There is no single answer — it depends on sector and email type.
+A common baseline: six years for financial records (Companies Act for public companies; three years for private), six years for VAT records (HMRC), and five years for FCA-regulated client communications.
+Email containing personal data must be kept no longer than justified under UK GDPR's storage limitation principle.

-No. Email backup captures a point-in-time copy of mailbox content and is used to restore a mailbox after accidental deletion or data loss.
-Email archiving captures a copy of every email as it flows through the system, retains it in an indexed, searchable, immutable store for defined periods, and provides eDiscovery tools for compliance and legal purposes.
-Both serve different functions and are both necessary for comprehensive email data management.
+No. Backup captures point-in-time mailbox copies for restoration after accidental deletion or data loss.
+Archiving captures every email flowing through the system, retains it in indexed, immutable storage for set periods, and provides eDiscovery tools for compliance and legal purposes.
+Both serve different functions, and most regulated businesses need both.

 Yes.
-In Microsoft 365, users can access their archive mailbox directly from Outlook.
-Administrators can grant compliance officers and legal teams access to search across all users' archives using the Microsoft Purview eDiscovery tools, without requiring access to individual mailboxes.
+In Microsoft 365, users open their archive mailbox directly from Outlook.
+Administrators grant compliance officers and legal teams access to search across all archives using Microsoft Purview eDiscovery, without needing access to each individual mailbox.

-No. Archiving happens transparently in the background — a copy of each email is captured at the gateway or server level without affecting delivery speed or mailbox performance.
-Users typically do not notice any difference.
+No. Archiving happens transparently in the background — a copy is captured at gateway or server level without affecting delivery speed or mailbox performance.
+Users typically notice no difference in day-to-day use.

-A litigation hold (or legal hold) is a setting that preserves all content in a mailbox — preventing deletion, modification, or expiry — regardless of the user's actions or retention policies.
-It should be applied as soon as you are aware of actual or potential litigation involving that mailbox.
-AMVIA can implement litigation holds quickly and advise on their scope.
+A litigation hold (legal hold) preserves all mailbox content — preventing deletion, modification or expiry — regardless of user actions or retention policies.
+Apply it as soon as actual or potential litigation involving that mailbox is known.
+AMVIA can implement litigation holds quickly and advise on scope.

 Related Resources